 Counseling services and Suboxone Clinic in Houston, Texas

 Remember that Suboxone is just a component of recovery from opioid addiction.
-For a successful outcome, it is paramount to combine a carefully-monitored medication-assisted treatment regimen with regular primary care and substance abuse counseling to help you beat addiction and regain health, both physical and mental.
+For a successful outcome at a clinic, it is paramount to that patients combine a carefully-monitored medication-assisted treatment regimen with regular primary care, mental health and psychiatric assistance, and substance abuse counseling to help you beat addiction and regain a healthy life, both physically and mentally.

-At our Suboxone Clinic Texas, we make sure to treat you with comfort, care, and respect while you go through this difficult and challenging time.
-Please do not hesitate to contact our addiction treatment specialists to help you decide what is best for you.
-We will be right by your side until the end of this journey, and the moment you get back to living addiction-free.
+At our Suboxone Clinic Texas, we make sure to treat you with comfort, care, and respect while you go through this difficult and challenging time in life.
+Please do not hesitate to contact our addiction treatment specialists to help you decide what recovery and counseling services are best for you and your health.
+We will be right by your side until the end of this journey towards a healthier life, and the moment you get back to living addiction-free.

 Patients in opioid addiction recovery receive a form of medication.
-When combined with behavioral support, mental health assistance, counseling, and education, treatment can enable a reduction in cravings.
+When combined with behavioral support, mental health assistance and therapy, counseling services, and education, treatment at our Houston, TX clinic can enable a reduction in cravings.
 At the same time, the patient does not experience the euphoric sensation associated with the drug of choice.
 The selected medication helps the individual train their brain again to no longer rely on opioids to function properly.
 They will gradually achieve a normal state of mind without having to worry about withdrawal symptoms after they stop using the drug used as a treatment assistant.

-To get the full range of benefits tied to Suboxone use, it is best to use for 6 months after the detoxification procedure, especially if you have been a heavy opioids user.
+To get the full range of benefits tied to Suboxone use, it is best for patients to use for 6 months after the detoxification procedure, especially if you have been a heavy opioids user.
 The best course of action is to stay on Suboxone treatment for 12 months, so you get all the required therapy and trigger the behavioral changes needed to avoid a relapse.
-Combined with a comprehensive treatment plan, Suboxone treatment is extremely successful when it comes to treating addiction.
-Suboxone medical professionals in Texas are here to help you fight and overcome your addiction with a wealth of highly effective treatment options, so don’t refrain from seeking their assistance and guidance.
+Combined with a comprehensive treatment, psychiatric, and medication plan, Suboxone treatment is extremely successful when it comes to treating opiate addiction.
+Suboxone doctors and medical professionals at the clinic in Houston, Texas are here to help you fight and overcome your addiction with a wealth of highly effective treatment options, so don’t refrain from seeking their assistance, counseling, and guidance.

 Not at this moment.
 However, you can find other brands that enable you to get an injection either monthly or weekly, depending on which you are prescribed.
 There are different products that contain either buprenorphine or naloxone that come in an injectable form (i.e., Subutex, Buvidal, etc.).

-A medical provider or drug addiction specialist will sit down with you to determine whether Suboxone is the right treatment for you.
-Be prepared to answer questions that will help the medical professional make the best recommendation for you.
+A medical provider or drug addiction specialist at our clinic in Texas will sit down with you to determine whether Suboxone is the right treatment for you and your recovery process.
+Be prepared to answer questions that will help the medical professional make the best recommendation of services for you.

 Texas Medicaid covers Suboxone under Managed Care (MC) and Fee-For-Service (FFS) plans.
 However, some limitations apply.
 You can check them out here.